Hussein, Crown Prince of Jordan: Early life and education

-Hussein is the eldest child of Abdullah.
-He has three siblings: Princess Iman, Princess Salma and Prince Hashem.
+Crown Prince Hussein is the eldest child of King Abdullah and Queen Rania, and he was born during the reign of his paternal grandfather, King Hussein.
+Crown Prince Hussein has three siblings: Princess Iman, Princess Salma and Prince Hashem.
 Hussein started his primary education at the International School of Choueifat and the International Amman Academy; he finished his high school at King's Academy in 2012, obtained a bachelor's degree in International History at Georgetown University in 2016, and graduated from the Royal Military Academy Sandhurst in 2017.
-He is a captain in the Jordanian Armed Forces.
+He is a major in the Jordanian Armed Forces.

 Heir apparent

-Abdullah was not expected to succeed to the throne despite being King Hussein's eldest son; the King had appointed his younger brother, Abdullah's uncle, Prince Hassan, as heir designate in 1965.
-Shortly before his death on 7 February 1999, the King replaced Hassan with Abdullah.
+Abdullah was not expected to succeed to the throne despite being King Hussein's eldest son; King Hussein had appointed his own younger brother Prince Hassan - Abdullah's uncle - as heir designate in 1965.
+Shortly before King Hussein's death on 7 February 1999, the King replaced Hassan with Abdullah.
 When Abdullah became king, he named his younger half-brother, Prince Hamzah, as heir designate on his accession.

 On 28 November 2004, King Abdullah removed Hamzah from his title as crown prince.
-Though the title of crown prince was left vacant, the Constitution of Jordan provides for agnatic primogeniture, meaning the monarch's eldest son is automatically first in the line of succession to the Jordanian throne unless decreed otherwise.
-Hussein thus became heir apparent as soon as his half-uncle lost the status, and analysts widely expected the King to bestow the formal title on Hussein.
-The title was conferred on 2 July 2009, when a royal decree naming him as crown prince, effective immediately, was issued.
+Though the title of crown prince was left vacant, the Constitution of Jordan provides for agnatic primogeniture: the monarch's eldest son is automatically first in the line of succession to the Jordanian throne unless decreed otherwise.
+Crown Prince Hussein thus became heir apparent as soon as his half-uncle lost the status.
+Analysts widely expected King Abdullah to bestow the formal title on Hussein.
+The title was conferred on 2 July 2009 when a royal decree naming him as crown prince, effective immediately, was issued.